martinmcconnell/fyp-doc/notes.md

 access of other people nor does it reduce availability to others."
 **(Oakland, 1987)**

-Non-excludability means it is made impossible to exclude and individual from consuming the good.
-It is possible tp create excludability by means of pay-walls and membership only access.
+Non-excludability means it is made impossible to exclude any individual from consuming the good.
+It is possible to create excludability by means of pay-walls and membership only access.

 Non-rivalrous, is the accessibilty of a product or good that in the